pzxie/wohoox/packages/wohoox-react/README.md

 #### How to use multiple modules

-Multi-modules are used in the same way as single modules, except that you need to specify the store name to obtain the state.
+Multi-modules are used in the same way as single modules, except that you need to specify the store name to obtain the state

 ```jsx
 /**